-There are hundreds — if not thousands — of kung-fu movies on Netflix, but few of them are as good as the film dramatizing the life of Yip Man, one of Bruce Lee’s teachers and the first to teach Wing Chun martial arts in China.
-Film title controversy racked the film even before its debut in Hong Kong, and though we wouldn’t say the film is historically accurate when it comes to detailing Ip’s life in the city of Foshan during Sino-Japanese War, the spectacular stunts belie its accuracy.
+There are hundreds — if not thousands — of kung fu movies on Netflix, but few of them are as good as the film dramatizing the life of Yip Man, one of Bruce Lee’s teachers and the first to teach Wing Chun martial arts in China.
+Film title controversy racked the film even before its debut in Hong Kong, and though we wouldn’t say the film is historically accurate when it comes to detailing Ip’s life in the city of Foshan during the Sino-Japanese War, the spectacular stunts make up for any inaccuracies.

-Spanish director Pablo Berger’s modern retelling of the classic Snow White story is not what you might expect—and the band of bullfighting dwarves and remarkable gladiatorial scenes don’t even begin to sum it up.
-The silent film is shot entirely in black-and-white and brims with an eerie sense of ambiguity and melancholia, which further capitalizes on the sadomasochism of the evil stepmother and inspiration drawn from the likes of horror masterminds such as Hitchcock and Browning.
-It’s a dark portrayal of Spanish culture set in 1910, yet, there’s also an unspoken beauty lining the vivid close-ups and flamenco-flecked score.
+Spanish director Pablo Berger’s modern retelling of the classic Snow White story is not what you might expect — and the band of bullfighting dwarves and remarkable gladiatorial scenes don’t even begin to sum it up.
+The silent film is shot entirely in black-and-white and brims with an eerie sense of ambiguity and melancholia, which further capitalizes on the sadomasochism of the evil stepmother and inspiration drawn from the likes of horror masterminds such as Alfred Hitchcock and Tod Browning.
+It’s a dark portrayal of Spanish culture set in 1910, yet there’s also an unspoken beauty lining the vivid close-ups and flamenco-flecked score.

 Living is Easy with Eyes Closed

-Living is Easy with Eyes Closed is an appropriate title for this Spanish comedy, given the title is culled from a Beatles song and revolves around an English schoolteacher (Javier Camara) and two hitchhikers who road trip across Spain in 1966 in the hopes of meeting John Lennon.
-The low-key film swept the country’s Goya Awards upon its release and was even selected to represent Spain at the Academy Awards, owing to Camara’s winning performance and that of fledgling actress Natalia de Molina.
+Living is Easy with Eyes Closed is an appropriate title for this Spanish comedy, given the title is taken from a Beatles song and revolves around an English schoolteacher (Javier Camara) and two hitchhikers who go on a road trip across Spain in 1966 in the hopes of meeting John Lennon.
+The low-key film swept the country’s Goya Awards upon its release, and was even selected to represent Spain at the Academy Awards, owing to Camara’s winning performance and that of fledgling actress Natalia de Molina.
 It’s also based on a true story, one that takes a tender turn with the help of director David Trueba’s vision and subtle, political undertones.

 The Admiral: Roaring Currents

 South Korean director Kim Han-min’s look on the 1597 Battle of Myeongnyang is a David-and-Goliath tale of the highest caliber.
-It focuses on Korean admiral Yi Sun-shin — played by Choi Min-sik if Oldboy acclaim — and his efforts to thwart an encroaching fleet of 330 Japanese ships with little more than 12 of his own and a literal boatload of courage.
-However, the characters in the film are only secondary to the Michael Bay-esque action sequences strewn throughout the film, all of which seamlessly combine model warships and computer-generated effects to great effect.
-The way Sun-shin utilizes the currents and whirlpools to his advantage is captivating, even if Han-min doesn’t delve into the logistics of it all with that much attention to detail.
+It focuses on Korean admiral Yi Sun-shin — played by Choi Min-sik of Oldboy acclaim — and his efforts to thwart an encroaching fleet of 330 Japanese ships with little more than 12 of his own and a literal boatload of courage.
+However, the characters in the film are only secondary to the Michael Bay-esque action sequences strewn throughout, all of which seamlessly combine model warships and computer-generated effects to great effect.
+The way Sun-shin utilizes the currents and whirlpools to his advantage is captivating, even if Han-min doesn’t delve into the logistics of it all.

 Ode to My Father